KU Health System sees first proton therapy patient

-KANSAS CITY, Kan. — A mile stone in medicine for the metro.
-Doctors at the University of Kansas cancer center or treating their first patients with proton radiation therapy.
+KANSAS CITY, Kan. — A milestone in medicine for the KC metro: Doctors at the University of Kansas Cancer Center are treating their first patients with proton radiation therapy.

 The world class team of doctors believe this will be a game changer for the region.
 One Kansas City area family agrees.

-People often times have to travel hundreds of miles to get cutting edge proton therapy treatment.
+People often times have to travel hundreds of miles to get cutting-edge proton therapy treatment.
 Lisa Webb and her family live in Overland Park.
-She was looking to relocate, away from her family, for a six week treatment at the MAYO Clinci in Arizona – that is, until a new option opened in Kansas City, Kansas.
+She was looking to relocate, away from her family, for a six-week treatment at the Mayo Clinic in Arizona – that is, until a new option opened in Kansas City, Kansas.

 Webb has skull base meningioma.
-A tumor is wrapped around the main artery to her brain and her left optical nerve, That causes several migraines a week and vision loss in her left eye.
+A tumor is wrapped around the main artery to her brain and her left optical nerve, causing several migraines a week and vision loss in her left eye.

 She was diagnosed last October and had surgery in November.
 Doctors could only remove 25% of the tumor because of its challenging location.
 A giant stop sign to surgery is where proton therapy comes in.